iTwin/itwinjs-core/docs/learning/RpcInterface.md

 This article uses the terms *client* and *server* to identify the two roles in an `RpcInterface`:

 * *client* -- the code that uses an RpcInterface and calls its methods.
 A client could be the frontend of an app, the backend of an app, a service, or an agent.
 It could be [frontend code](./Glossary.md#frontend) *or* [backend code](./Glossary.md#backend).
 * *server* -- the code that implements and exposes an RpcInterface to clients.
-A server could be a deployed, stand-alone service, or the backend of an app, or a package that used by backend code.
+A server could be a deployed, stand-alone service, or the backend of an app.
 It is always [backend code](./Glossary.md#backend).

 See [the RpcInterface overview](../overview/App.md#rpcinterface) for more information on [app architecture](../overview/App.md) and the purpose of RpcInterfaces.